olavea/olavea/src/content/blog/2024/03/11-a-writing-process-for-devs.md

 ---
-title: A writing process, you have one dev!
+title: A writing process, you have one Dev Pirate!
 author: "@OlaHolstVea"
 date: 2024-03-11
 ---

 # A writing process, you have one dev!

 Even if you don't see it, you have a writing process.
 I'll show you. 👁️

 ## Write down your writing process 🔧

 If you love tools, like I do, you should write down your writing process.
 Because a written down writing process is a tool. 🔧 I'll show you how to do it.

 But first the "what, why and how" of your writing process.

 ## The short version: "what, why and how" of your writing process